ukoloff/win-ca/README.md

   dst.write forge.pki.certificateToPem crt
 ```

-But these list may contain duplicates.
+But this list may contain duplicates.

 Asynchronous enumeration is provided via `.async()` method: